ScrapCodes/image-recognition-tensorflow/Blog/blog_refine_results.md

-# How to refine our machine learning model.
+# How to refine our deep learning model(Part 2 of [Solving a chihuahua or muffin](blog.md)).

-As part of my own learning, continuing from the [previous article](blog.md) improve our neural network model, by using some of the well known machine learning techniques mentioned in [https://www.tensorflow.org/tutorials/keras/](https://www.tensorflow.org/tutorials/keras/).
+As part of my own learning, continuing from the [previous article](blog.md) and trying to improve our neural network model, by using some of the well known machine learning techniques mentioned in [https://www.tensorflow.org/tutorials/keras/](https://www.tensorflow.org/tutorials/keras/).

 In the previous article, we have seen certain problems with our training.
 In this article we will address them and see if our results improve as we go.